purerl/purescript/README.md

 FFI files *MUST* export explicitly the exact set of identifiers which will be imported by the corresponding PureScript file.
 The compiler will check these exports and use them to inform codegen.

 *Auto-currying*: functions can be defined with any arity.
-According to the arity of the export (parsed from the export list) `pserlc` will automatically apply to the right number of arguments.
+According to the arity of the export (parsed from the export list) the compiler will automatically apply to the right number of arguments.
 By extension, values are exported as a function of arity 0 returning that value.

 An example: